DmitriBogdanov/UTL/docs/module_predef.md

 > #define UTL_DEFINE_STANDARD_IS_UNKNOWN
 > ```

-**Multiple of these macros can be defined.** Macro that get defined correspond to the available C++ standard.
+**Multiple of these macros can be defined.** The macro that gets defined corresponds to the available C++ standard.
 If no other option is suitable, unknown is used as a fallback.

 This is useful for conditional compilation based on available standard.